AliDevel/Charlie/Readme.md

 $ py DatasetAnalyzer.py -->

-# Charlie --- Android WebView Fingerprints
+# Charlie: Android WebView Fingerprints

 Charlie is an tool for collecting fingerprints in Android Webview.
 It relies on an dynamic instrumentation based on Frida.
 It currently supports monkey testing to increase coverage.